 Integrate Oral Health Into the Services That Primary Providers Provide

 Regular dental care can prevent infection, tooth decay and loss, compromised nutrition, and unnecessary advancement of some cancers.
 By integrating oral health into primary care, clinicians can better address the total health of a patient.
 Such integration can also improve access to care in low income and rural communities, who suffer the most from an uneven distribution of dental professionals.
 One way to do this is to train primary care nurses and nurse practitioners.
-In the coming year, OH-I-CAN leaders will focus on updating protocols in oral health care for nurses, primary care physicians, dentists, and dental hygienists at the state level.
-New nursing protocols, for example, would enable APRNs to provide basic preventive care—including oral hygiene instructions, oral cancer screenings, fluoride treatments, and appropriate referrals—in primary care settings.
+OH-I-CAN leaders focused on updating protocols in oral healthcare for nurses, primary care physicians, dentists, and dental hygienists at the state level.
+New nursing protocols, for example, enabled APRNs to provide basic preventive care—including oral hygiene instructions, oral cancer screenings, fluoride treatments, and appropriate referrals—in primary care settings.

 Tap Into Technology